technology-ebay-de/modular-toolkit/packages/bricks/README.md

 [![Edit Bricks Demo II](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/vj1ywp5lz5?module=%2Fsrc%2Fpages%2Fhacker-news%2Fcomponents%2FHackerNewsPageContainer.js)

-The `withBrick` function accepts two arguments:
+The `withBrick` function accepts three arguments:

-*   `storePath` (required, string) – The path to the part of the global Redux state that the Brick is working with; path segments are separated by dots; example: `bricks.hackerNews`
+-   `storePath` (required, string) – The path to the part of the global Redux state that the Brick is working with; path segments are separated by dots; example: `bricks.hackerNews`
-*   `module` (required, object) – The brick module that contains store, reducer and saga of the brick; this is usually the default export of a brick package
+-   `module` (required, object) – The brick module that contains store, reducer and saga of the brick; this is usually the default export of a brick package
+-   `initialState` (optional, object) – An initial state that can be used for configuration (see below)

 ### [withBricks](src/withBricks.js)